WordPress optimize

 Tip #6: Detect redirects

-The website in this illustration has several 302 redirects in a row.
+The website in this illustration has several 302 redirects in succession.

 With a waterfall diagram, you can see at a glance how many and which redirects have been set.
-Incidentally, this also helps when tracking down forwarding loops after a DNS change.
+Incidentally, this also helps to detect forwarding loops after a DNS change.

 Thanks to the yellow markings, we have already been able to detect unnecessary or even harmful redirects on several occasions.